suttonshire/model_quickcheck/README.md

 # Model_quickcheck: Model-based testing for imperative OCaml code

 Model_quickcheck is useful for automatically generating many tests for stateful OCaml code.
 With stateful code it is often difficult to tease out which sequence of actions need to be applied to a system to test interesting behavior.
-Model_quickcheck allow you to think more about the "properties" of the system and takes care of generating the sequences of actions to apply.
+Model_quickcheck allows you to think more about the "properties" of the system and takes care of generating the sequences of actions to apply.

 With Model_quickcheck you specify a few main components to setup a test configuration:

 1. A unit under test (UUT)
-2. A deterministic model of the system under test
+2. A deterministic model of the unit under test
 3. A set of actions that transition the state of the uut and the model
 4. A set of functions that validate the uut against the model